Change for Good

 Send Us Your Unused Foreign Currency Today

-If you are unable to donate your foreign currency on an American Airlines flight or at an Admirals Club, you can still support Change for Good by sending your gift to the following address:
+If you are unable to donate your foreign currency on an American Airlines international flight, you can still support Change for Good by sending your gift to the following address:

 U.S. Fund for UNICEF